microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

     ![](../img/securitycenter/08.png)

-* After you apply the recommendation on the Azure Arc connected machine the resource will be now marked as healthy.
+* After you apply the recommendation on the Azure Arc enabled machine the resource will be now marked as healthy.

     ![](../img/securitycenter/09.png)